Dirichlet domains for Anosov subgroups: Introduction

+Our results on Dirichlet domains for Finsler metrics also imply results for Dirichlet-Selberg domains, which are fundamental domains for subgroups of $\SL(d,\R)$ that have a particularly nice geometry.

-We consider a construction of a fundamental domain for the action on the symmetric space $\SL(d,\R)/\SO(d)$ of discrete subgroups of $\SL(d,\R)$, introduced by Selberg \cite{Sel60}.
+Selberg introduced a construction of a fundamental domain for the action on the symmetric space $\SL(d,\R)/\SO(d)$ of discrete subgroups of $\SL(d,\R)$ \cite{Sel60}.
 This symmetric space has a \emph{projective model}, denoted $\mathcal{X}_d$, given by the projectivization of positive definite symmetric real $d \times d$ matrices.
 Selberg modified the Dirichlet domain construction by replacing the distance function with:

-In this expression we choose representatives $x,y$ of the same determinant.
+In this expression we choose positive definite representatives $x,y$ of the same determinant.
 This invariant is asymmetric and fails the triangle inequality, but nonetheless can be used in place of a metric for the sake of defining Dirichlet domains:

 The advantage of this approach is that the bisectors are linear hyperplanes in $\mathcal{X}_d$ and the resulting domain is convex with respect to projective line segments.
-Selberg showed that when $\Gamma$ is a uniform lattice in $\SL(d,\R)$, this construction gives rise to a finite-sided projective polyhedron which is a fundamental domain for the action of $\Gamma$ on $\mathcal{X}_d$.
-He used these domains to demonstrate local rigidity of uniform lattices in higher rank.
-We now call these \emph{Dirichlet-Selberg domains}.
+When $\Gamma$ is a uniform lattice in $\SL(d,\R)$, this construction gives rise to a finite-sided projective polyhedron which is a fundamental domain for the action of $\Gamma$ on $\mathcal{X}_d$.
+Selberg used these domains to demonstrate local rigidity of uniform lattices in higher rank (an early precursor to Margulis' superrigity), and they are now called \emph{Dirichlet-Selberg domains}.
+Recently, Dirichlet-Selberg domains have been studied by Kapovich \cite{Kap23} and Du \cite{du2024geometry,du2025busemannselbergfunctionscompletenessdirichletselberg}.

-In our work we will be interested in a natural compactification of this domain.
+As before, we will be interested in a natural compactification of this domain.
 We consider the closure $\DS_\Gamma(o)$ of the domain described in (\ref{eqn:ds domain in X}) in the \emph{Satake compactification} $\overline{\mathcal{X}_d}$ of $\mathcal{X}_d$ i.e.\ the closure of the projective model in the projectivization of symmetric matrices.

-Kapovich \cite{Kap23} raised questions about which discrete subgroups of $\SL(d,\R)$ admit finite-sided Dirichlet-Selberg domains.
-Yukun Du \cite{du2023geometry} gave examples of groups which do admit finite-sided Dirichlet domains, including $\SL(3,\Z)$ and certain free groups, and examples of subgroups that admit infinitely-sided domains, such as the Heisenberg group $\mathrm{Heis}(3,\mathbb{Z})$.
+Kapovich raised questions about which discrete subgroups of $\SL(d,\R)$ admit finite-sided Dirichlet-Selberg domains, and suggested investigating this question in the special case where the discrete subgroups are \emph{Anosov}.